rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/collection.md

   },
   "id": {
     "type": "string",
-    "description": "A class is uniquely identified by at least the first four and last four bytes of the original issuer's pubkey, combined with the symbol through a dash `-`.
+    "description": "A collection is uniquely identified by at least the first four and last four bytes of the original issuer's pubkey, combined with the symbol through a dash `-`.
 This prevents anyone but the issuer from reusing the symbol, and prevents trading of fake NFTs with the same symbol.
 Example ID: 0aff6865bed3a66b-ZOMB."
   },
   "metadata": {
     "type": "string",